Midlothian campaign: Gladstone's personal situation in the Mid-1870s

 general election of 1874.
-After a short transition period, Gladstone relinquished the leadership of the Liberal Party and subsequently became a mere backbencher in the British House of Commons.
-Subsequently, he had to suffer a painful defeat when the Public Worship Regulation Act 1874 was introduced as a Private Member's Bill by Archbishop of Canterbury Archibald Campbell Tait, to limit what he perceived as the growing ritualism of Anglo-Catholicism and the Oxford Movement within the Church of England.
+After a short transition period, Gladstone relinquished the leadership of the Liberal Party to become a mere backbencher in the British House of Commons.
+Subsequently, he had to suffer a painful defeat when the Public Worship Regulation Act 1874 was introduced as a Private Member's Bill by Archbishop of Canterbury Archibald Campbell Tait, to limit what the archbishop perceived as the growing ritualism of Anglo-Catholicism and the Oxford Movement within the Church of England.
 The bill was supported by Queen Victoria and Gladstone's longstanding political nemesis, Prime Minister Benjamin Disraeli, who saw the bill purely in political terms.
 Gladstone, a high church Anglican whose sympathies were for separation of church and state, felt disgusted that the liturgy was made, as he saw it, "a parliamentary football" and introduced six resolutions when the bill came to the House of Commons.
-But on this he found himself out of step with his own party and had to back down when Disraeli put the weight of the government behind the bill.
+But on this, he found himself out of step with his own party and had to back down when Disraeli put the weight of the government behind the bill.
 When the bill was passed, he retreated to his country mansion Hawarden Castle.
-In January 1875 he made good of his promise given years earlier and withdrew himself altogether from politics.
-Instead he spent his time at Hawarden with his studies of Homer.
-After his self-imposed exile, leadership of the Liberal party was shared by Lord Hartington, who led the Liberals in the House of Commons and Lord Granville, who was Leader of the Liberals in the House of Lords.
-His biographers are in accordance that Gladstones self-imposed political exile was never complete and that he privately toyed with the idea of a political comeback as soon as there was an external cause for a reverse of his former decision.
+In January 1875 he made good on a promise given years earlier and withdrew himself altogether from politics.
+Instead he spent his time at Hawarden, occupied with studies of Homer.
+After his self-imposed exile, leadership of the Liberal party was shared between Lord Hartington, who led the Liberals in the House of Commons, and Lord Granville, who was Leader of the Liberals in the House of Lords.
+His biographers are in accord that Gladstone's self-imposed political exile was never complete and that he privately toyed with the idea of a political comeback, waiting only for an external cause on which to base a reversal of his former decision to withdraw.